 Save the Date: The next MMAA lunch meeting will be on Thursday, May 4, 2017 at Fisherman's Inn at Kent Narrows.

-We will welcome Lisa Kershner, with the Maryland Attorney General’s Office and who serves as the Ombudsman for public information act complaints regarding proposed fees to be charged to cover the costs of providing documents.
-In Public Information Board, Karen Federman-Henry, will also join us.
-Both started in their new positions late last year, and will share with us their insights and impressions, as well as lay out current issues they see affecting local governments.
+We will welcome Lisa Kershner, the Public Access Ombudsman for Maryland, who mediates disputes arising under the Public Information Act.
+Along with her, Karen Federman Henry, legal counsel to the Public Information Act Compliance Board and the Ombudsman, will join us.
+Both the Public Access Ombudsman and the PIA Compliance Board started in their new positions during 2016.
+Our guest speakers will share with us their insights and impressions, as well as lay out current issues they see affecting local governments.
 We will have the chance to ask any particular questions as well as gain their advice in handling PIA requests.

 In addition, we will consider the recent General Assembly session, vote on officers for the MMAA, and consider any other business.